thejenniferpattee/frank-content/README.md

 ## Provenance

 Instrument names shown in UI include ASRS-6, PHQ-2, GAD-2.
+Frank uses assessment responses to detect areas of friction, maps them onto a non-clinical taxonomy, and serves tier-appropriate content dynamically.
 This repo stores the exact on-screen phrasing captured in screenshots.
 Scoring and clinical interpretation are handled separately and should never imply diagnosis.

 ## How to review in 3 min